ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.ecovacs-deebot/README.md

 ## Changelog

+### 1.4.16-alpha.1
+- Add more states for air drying timer
+- Use adapter-dev module
+- Some further improvements and optimizations

 ### 1.4.15 (beta)
 - Breaking change: Bump minimum required version of Node.js to 18.x
 - Bumped ecovacs-deebot.js to 0.9.6 (beta)